top of page

 About Us

 We (Dr. Z and Me) started road tripping in August of 2021.
-Unsure at first, we semi converted a mini-van and drove from Florida to Alaska.
+We semi converted a mini-van and drove from Florida to Alaska.
 After passing many RV & camper vans along the way, we decided to buy a Winnebago Travato 59KL van.
-It was the best decision we ever made!
-Our journeys are logged here. #vanlife #lifeishort #eattheicecream
+We travelled all 50 states (Hawaii by plane) and all of the Canadian provinces.
+After putting tons of miles on it we traded it in for a Grand Design Lineage 31ZW.
+RV travel is the best decision we've ever made!
+Our journeys are logged here. #lifeishort

 Join My Mailing List